R188 (New York City Subway car): Delivery

 According to a February 2012 update, the MTA had expected to have 8 conversion sets in service by the time that the 7 Subway Extension is opened for revenue service.
 In addition, the breakdown of the trainsets has been disclosed.
 Operationally, the R188s are coupled as such:

 where dashes signify link bars, and the addition sign denotes couplers.
 Thirty-eight R142A B cars, therefore, were converted into R188 "C" cars, in addition to the 38 deliveries of new "C" cars (not including the "C" cars in the eight new 11-car sets).

 The 10 converted R142A cars from the base order (7211–7220) were completed in December 2011 at Kawasaki's Yonkers facility and were delivered for testing on the Flushing Line in 2012.
 The 23 new R188 cars from the base order (two eleven-car sets, 7811–7832, and one conversion set "C" car, 7899) were completed in mid-2012, delivered in November 2013, and entered service in December 2013.
 The 66 new option cars (7833–7898) were also completed in mid-2012 and have been delivered, while the remaining 37 new cars and the 370 conversions were set to be converted and delivered from February 2014 until the 4th quarter of 2015.

 On November 9, 2013, the first R188 train, consisting of cars 7811–7821, was placed in service on the 7 train as part of its 30-day revenue acceptance test.
 After successful completion, it entered revenue service by December 15, 2013.
 By July 2014, the delivery schedule had slipped by about 6–7 months.
 However, delivery of the cars sped up; all remaining R188 cars were expected to be delivered by the end of July 2016, but the last R188 cars were delivered on June 14, 2016.
-By July 22, 2016 all R188s were in service.
+By July 22, 2016, all R188s were in service.

-In popular culture
+Media and promotions

 In January 2020, as part of an agreement between the MTA and Comedy Central to promote actress Awkwafina's TV show Nora From Queens, the default pre-recorded announcements on the R188s were replaced with those from Awkwafina for one week.
 The announcements from Awkwafina featured jokes in addition to the standard station announcements.
 The agreement was the first time that the MTA has replaced train announcements as a form of advertising.

-In September 2022, New York Mets television broadcast announcers Ron Darling, Keith Hernandez, and Gary Cohen pre-recorded announcements along the 7 line.
+In September 2022, New York Mets television broadcast announcers Ron Darling, Keith Hernandez, and Gary Cohen recorded announcements for the R188s.

+The R188s have also been the subject of promotional advertising wraps.
+For example, the exteriors of several trains have been covered in advertisements for the U.S. Open's sponsors during the U.S. Open.
+In 2024, the exterior of one set of R188s received temporary stickers depicting the McDonald's character Grimace.